The Holy of Holies

 After his collection was safely placed in the John Shaw Library at the University of Minnesota, dedicated as such in 1995, the library made those file boxes available to interested Sherlockians for the asking.
 Brad Keefauver was kind enough to gift me with one of those.
 It was one of the sparks igniting my desire to share John Shaw’s story at this website.

 Another guest from Denver, Ron Lies, a member of Doctor Watson’s Neglected Patients, visited John and Dorothy in 1987.
 Although Ron and I were visiting Santa Fe about the same time, we did not meet each other until 2011 when he joined WelcomeHolmes, the on-line Sherlock Holmes discussion group begun in 1999 as part of the Nashville Scholars scion.
 Then we discovered our shared memories of being in the fabled Library at about the same time.
 We both had backgrounds that John enjoyed exploring with us beyond Sherlock Holmes: Ron was a Catholic; I grew up in a funeral home.
 Shaw was Catholic and a funeral director in his day.
 Ron Lies and I have since become close friends.
-We like to think John would have reveled in our story; we both consider him our Sherlockian mentor, and we decided to call ourselves
+We like to think John would have reveled in our story; we both consider him our Sherlockian mentor, and we decided to call ourselves The Brothers-in-Shaw.

 The Norwegian Explorers of Minnesota